HauptSec/OSCP-Prep/README.md

 Various scripts to use during exam, organized by phase.

-Notes on Buffer Overflow scripts:
+**Notes on Buffer Overflow scripts:**

-- More for general reference guide.
+- To be used as a general reference guide.
 - Taken directly from PWK training guide, they will likely need to be heavily modified to fit the exam program.
-- Use in conjunction with the Buffer Overflow methodology to develop an appropriate script.
+- Use in conjunction with the [Buffer Overflow Methodology](Methodology/4%20-%20Buffer%20Overflow) & [Buffer Overflow Resources](Cheatsheets/Resources.md#misc) (Cheatsheets > Misc. or Repos > Tools > Buffer Overflow) to develop an appropriate script.

 ## Exam Placeholder